| Sheffield

 MIND: Resource

-selection and data fusion for multimedia international digital libraries
+selection and data fusion for multimedia international digital libraries The key objective of the MIND project is

 to address the problems faced by users in terms of their ability